 However, not all places will accept card payments.

-Also, your credit card may have high fees when paying in other currencies, so I recommend that you get a free Revolut card which offers zero fees when paying in other currencies.
+Also, your credit card may have high fees when paying in other currencies, so I recommend that you get a card without foreign transaction fees.

 The best currency to use in Turkey is the Turkish Lira (TRY).
 The second-best is Euro, and then US dollars.
 However, you will get more value for your money if paying in Lira rather than Euro and dollars.